-- Non-Compete Clauses.
-Non-compete clauses prohibit outside employment or consulting work that could be construed as competing or conflicting with the employer’s business.
-Non-compete clauses usually cover the employee’s entire term of employment, plus a variable period (often one or two years) after employment ends.
-The fast-casual restaurant chain I used to work for forbade part-time employees from working for other restaurants in its niche for a year after their employment term ended and imposed even stricter prohibitions on full-time and management-level employees.
+- Noncompete Clauses.
+Noncompete clauses prohibit outside employment or consulting work that could be construed as competing or conflicting with the employer’s business.
+Noncompete clauses usually cover the employee’s entire term of employment, plus a variable period — often one or two years — after employment ends.
+The fast-casual restaurant chain I used to work for forbade part-time employees from working for other restaurants in its niche for one year after their employment term ended and imposed even stricter prohibitions on full-time employees at the management level.

 - Exclusivity Clauses.
-Exclusivity clauses prevent employees from engaging in any outside work – competitive or otherwise – during their term of employment.
-Unless it can be modified or waived, a strict exclusivity clause is a dealbreaker for any side hustler looking to stay in their employer’s good graces.
+Exclusivity clauses prevent employees from engaging in any outside work — competitive or otherwise — during their term of employment.
+Unless it can be modified or waived, a strict exclusivity clause is a dealbreaker for any side hustler looking to stay in the good graces of their current employer.

 2. Avoid Actual or Apparent Conflicts of Interest

-Ideally, you’ll come to a mutually acceptable agreement that allows you to keep your day job while pursuing your side business, perhaps with modifications to the latter.
-If that’s not possible, you may need to defer your side business ambitions, begin looking for another day job, or both.
+Ideally, you’ll come to a mutually acceptable agreement that allows you to keep your day job while pursuing your own business on the side, perhaps with modifications to the latter.
+If that’s not possible, you may need to defer your side business ambitions or begin looking for another day job.

 Whatever your employer allows or does not allow, follow their policies to the letter.
 You’ll probably need to avoid:

-- Working on your side business while at work (or “on the clock” at home), unless otherwise permitted
+- Working on your side business while working at your current job or “on the clock” at home, unless otherwise permitted

 - Using company resources, such as computer hardware or cloud accounts, for your side business